How to reduce water bill

 Setting goals for water savings

-Start with small goals like shorter showers.
+Start with small goals like shorter showers and rain water saving.
 Track progress using meter readings and aim for measurable reductions.

 All rights reserved